 The requirements for UE DL Category M2 in this sub-clause are defined based on the simulation results with UE DL Category M2 unless otherwise stated.

-The requirements of UE DL Category M1 in this sub-clause are applicable for UE DL Category M2, UE DL Category 1bis and Category 0.
+The requirements of UE DL Category M1 in this sub-clause are applicable for UE DL Category M2, UE DL Category 1bis and Category 0, as specified in the applicability rule in the sub-clause 8.1.2.8A.